PhoenixBasics/phoenixbasics.github.io/step6usersignin.md

 end
 ```

-For `check_password/2` We'll pattern match to ensure that if we don't have a user we just return false:
+For `check_password/2` we'll pattern match to ensure that if we don't have a user we just return false:

 ```
   defp check_password(%User{} = user, password) do